thibaut-neoledge/azure-docs.fr-fr/articles/vs-azure-tools-service-configurations-and-profiles-how-to-manage.md

 <properties
-   pageTitle="Gestion des configurations de service et des profils | Microsoft Azure" description="Découvrez comment utiliser les configurations de service et les fichiers de configuration de profils | qui stockent les paramètres pour les environnements de déploiement et comment publier les paramètres pour les services cloud." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="How to manage service configurations and profiles | Microsoft Azure" description="Learn how to work with service configurations and profiles configuration files| which store settings for the deployment environments and publish settings for cloud services." services="visual-studio-online" documentationCenter="na" authors="TomArcher"